 Council tax/empty homes review

 The Council operates a proactive approach to ensure that empty homes do not remain empty unnecessarily and fall into misuse and dereliction.
-If you have received an empty homes letter requesting confirmation of its current status, please complete the online survey so we can update our Council tax records.
+If you have received an empty homes letter requesting confirmation of its current status, please complete the online form so we may update our council tax records.

 To encourage owners of empty homes to bring their properties back into use, in 2018 legislation gave councils the powers to increase the empty homes premium thresholds and reduce or remove discounts on council tax bills for homes left empty between two and five years.